voteflux/flux-docs/docs/constitutions/aus-qld.rst

 birth such that it matches the electoral roll.
 Email address is a required contact detail for party correspondence.
 Phone number is optional.
-Membership is free, there is only one category of membership, and members are always referred to as ‘members’.
+Membership is free, there is only one category of membership, and members are always referred to as 'members'.

 Elected candidates that are members of Flux QLD are not permitted to be members of other political parties.
 Should a Flux candidate find